paulis-reece/Programming_I_Experience/README.md

 Each day you should refresh your workspace to get the most recently released assignments.
-To do this, right click on the `pull.sh` file in your student141 folder and select *Run* from the menu.
+To do this, right click on the `pull.sh` file in your student141 folder and select *Run Code* from the menu.
 This can also be done in a terminal using the following commands.

 ```{bash}